alexmclarty/openid-connect-documentation/pages/explore/explore_auth_code_flow.md

 2. The OpenID Provider authenticates the End-User using one of the methods available to it and obtains authorization from the End-user to provide the requested scopes to the identified Relying Party.
 3. Once the End-User has been authenticated and has authorized the request the OpenID Provider will return an authorization code to the Relying Party's server component.
 4. The Relying Party's server component contacts the token endpoint and exchanges the authorization code for an id token identifying the End-User and optionally access and refresh tokens granting access to the userinfo endpoint.
-4. Optionally the Relying Party may request the additional user information (e.g. email address) from the UserInfo Endpoint by presenting the access token obtained in the previous step.
+4. Optionally the Relying Party may request the additional user information (e.g. email address) from the userInfo endpoint by presenting the access token obtained in the previous step.

 This flow is described in much more detail in the following sections.

 ## Registration

-Before being able to interact with an OpenID Provider a Relying Party must register with the provider.
-During this process the following information, as a minimum, will be exchanged:
+Before being able to interact with an OpenID Provider a Relying Party must first register with the provider.
+During this process the following items will be exchanged:

 1. The URIs of the OpenID Provider's authorization, token and user endpoints.
 2. An issuer identifier identifying the OpenID Provider.
+3. A mechanism for obtaining the OpenID Provider's public keys.
 4. A client identifier uniquely identifying the Relying Party.
 3. The Relying Party's redirection URIs to which responses may be redirected.
 5. A client authentication mechanism and associated credentials.

+This may be achieved via manual means.
+However OpenID Connect also provides an electonic way of doing this, see the [Discovery](explore_other_features#discovery) and [Dynamic Registration](explore_other_features#dynamic_registration) sections in the the Other OpenID Connect Features page for further details.

 ## Authentication Request

-When a Relying Party requires that an End-User is authenticated they should cause a HTTP GET request to be sent from the End-User's user agent to the OpenID Provider's authorization endpoint.
-This request must be made over TLS.
+When a Relying Party requires that an End-User is authenticated they should cause a HTTP GET request over TLS to be sent from the End-User's user agent to the OpenID Provider's authorization endpoint.

-The request may be generated indirectly via a HTTP 302 redirect response (for example when a user attempts to access a protected resource) or directly e.g. as a result of a login button being hit.
+The request may be generated indirectly via a HTTP 302 redirect response (for example in response to a user attempting to access a protected resource) or directly e.g. as a result of a login button being hit.
 An example of each is given below:

 ```
 HTTP/1.1 302 Found